stephenkeegan/omicsTranslationAD/setup.md

 the console to verify that both packages installed correctly.

 ~~~
-library(SingleCellExperiment)
-library(scds)
 library(tidyverse)
-library(Matrix)
-library(Seurat)
-library(harmony)
-library(enrichR)
+library(cowplot)
+library(EnhancedVolcano)
+library(biomaRt)
+library(AnnotationDbi)
+library(tidyverse)
+library(GO.db)
+library(org.Mm.eg.db)
+library(org.Hs.eg.db)
+library(clusterProfiler)
 library(DESeq2)
+library(EnhancedVolcano)
 ~~~
 {: .r}

 ## Project Setup

-1. Create a new project called `scRNA`.
+1. Create a new project called `omicsAD`.
     - Click the `File` menu button, then `New Project`.
     - Click `New Directory`.
     - Click `New Project`.
-    - Type `scRNA` as the directory name.
+    - Type `omicsAD` as the directory name.
 Create the project anywhere you like, but don't forget where you put it!
     - Click the `Create Project` button.
-    This will create a file called `scRNA.Rproj` in the directory you just created.
+    This will create a file called `omicsAD.Rproj` in the directory you just created.
 In the future you can double-click on this file to open `RStudio` in this directory.
 This will be the easiest way to interact with the files/code you produce in this workshop.

-2. Use the `Files` tab to create  a `data` folder to hold the data, a `scripts` folder to house your scripts, and a `results` folder to hold results.
+2. Use the `Files` tab to create  a `data` folder to hold the data, a `scripts` folder to house your scripts, a `results` folder to hold results, and a doc folder to hold project-related documents.
 Alternatively, you can copy and paste the following commands into the `R` console for step 2 only.
 You still need to create a project with step 1.